initBasti/initBasti.github.io/_posts/2020-10-19-video-4-linux-:-the-basics.md

 ### Making video data usable through data compression

 If a video runs at 30 frames per second and has a resolution of 1080p (1920 * 1080 pixels = 2073600 pixels), each 24-bit pixel requires 3 bytes to store color information.
-Then we're talking about 6.2MB per frame * 30 = 186MB per second.
-If you were to watch a 3 minute video, the entire video would be 33.5 GB in size.
-And this isn't even ultra high quality video (134.3GB).
+Then we're talking about 6.2 MB per frame * 30 = 186 MB per second.
+If you were to watch a 3-minute video, the entire video would be 33.5 GB in size.
+And this isn't even ultra high quality video (134.3 GB).
 So the question is, how can we effectively use video with limited options for storage and data transfer, especially over the Internet.

 #### video compression